David Kirby (journalist)

-David Kirby is a journalist based in Brooklyn, New York, and was formerly a regular contributor to The New York Times since 1998.
-He is the author of Evidence of Harm (2005), Animal Factory (2010), Death at Sea World (2012), and When They Come for You (2019).
-Kirby has written on thiomersal and vaccines and has criticized factory farms.
+David Kirby was an American journalist based in Brooklyn, New York, who was a regular contributor to The New York Times amongst other publications.
+He was the author of Evidence of Harm (2005), Animal Factory (2010), Death at Sea World (2012), and When They Come for You (2019).
+Kirby promoted the false claim that the vaccine preservative thiomersal caused autism, as well as various conspiracy theories related to that claim.
+He was also a critic of factory farming.

 Biography

-Kirby has written for many national magazines, including Glamour, Redbook, Self and Mademoiselle.
-From 1986 to 1990, Kirby was a foreign correspondent for UPI, and Newsday (among others) in Latin America, covering wars in El Salvador and Nicaragua, and he covered politics, corruption and natural disasters in Mexico.
+Kirby wrote for many national magazines, including Glamour, Redbook, Self, and Mademoiselle.
+From 1986 to 1990, Kirby was a foreign correspondent for UPI, and Newsday (among others) in Latin America, covering wars in El Salvador and Nicaragua, and he covered politics, corruption, and natural disasters in Mexico.
 It was during this time that he was also a reporter for OutWeek.

 From 1990 to 1993, Kirby was director of public information at the American Foundation for AIDS Research (AmFAR), worked for New York City Council President Carol Bellamy, and was a senior staff adviser to David Dinkins' successful 1989 run for mayor of New York City.

 In 1998, Kirby wrote a cover story for The Advocate, "Does coming out matter?".
 From 1998 to 2001, he wrote many articles for The Advocate, including one on the courage of young gay and lesbian scouts and service members.

 From 2000 to 2004, Kirby contributed several articles on travel to The New York Times, including "Rainbow Beach Towels on Mexican Sand", an article on the gay tourism industry in Puerto Vallarta.
 He has also written on topics other than travel and leisure, including on a new phenomenon, known as "dirty driving", the playing pornography on DVD screens inside vehicles while they drive through traffic.
 The article expressed concern for what children have been exposed to by these "dirty drivers".

 In 2005, Kirby's book Evidence of Harm - Mercury in Vaccines and the Autism Epidemic: A Medical Controversy was published.

-Since May 2005, Kirby has been a contributing blogger at The Huffington Post.
+Kirby was a contributing blogger at The Huffington Post.

+According to an article in Gay City News, David Kirby died on April 16 in Puebla, Mexico, after a fall leading to an illness.
+He was 62 years old.

 Research

 Evidence of Harm

-Evidence of Harm (2005) explores the controversies surrounding thimerosal containing vaccines (TCVs), and whether TCVs have contributed to the apparent increase of autism, ADHD, speech delay and other childhood disorders in the United States.
-In the book, Kirby tells the personal stories of parents of children who have autism, founders of the advocacy group SafeMinds, including Sallie Bernard, Lyn Redwood, Mark Blaxill, Albert Enayati, Heidi Roger and Liz Birt.
+Evidence of Harm (2005) explores the controversies surrounding thimerosal-containing vaccines (TCVs), and whether TCVs have contributed to the apparent increase of autism, ADHD, speech delays, and other developmental disorders in the United States.
+In the book, Kirby profiled the parents of autistic children, including the founders of anti-vaccination group SafeMinds.
+Among those profiled were Sallie Bernard, Lyn Redwood, Mark Blaxill, Albert Enayati, Heidi Roger, and Liz Birt.

-The autism-vaccine link has been firmly discredited, including any suggested evidence of a link between thimerosal and autism.
-The majority of scientific consensus agrees with vast population studies that have shown there to be no link between vaccines, autism, and thimerosal.
+The autism-vaccine link has been firmly discredited.
+Vast population studies have shown there to be no link between vaccines (including those containing thiomersal) and autism.
 The original paper by Andrew Wakefield that started a media firestorm and led to fears of vaccination amongst parents has been discredited and research by journalist Brian Deer showed the data used in the paper to be fraudulent.